danfuzz/samizdat/doc/samizdat-0-lib/Int.md

 #### `iabs(int) <> int`

 Returns the absolute value of the given value.
-This is `value` itself if it is non-negative, or `-value` if it is negative values.
+This is `value` itself if it is non-negative, or `-value` if it is negative.

 #### `iadd(int1, int2) <> int`